The Omarchy Manual DHH

 Super + Minus Grow windows to the right

-Super + Shift + Equal Grow windows to the top
+Super + Shift + Equal Grow windows to the bottom

-Super + Shift + Minus Grow windows to the bottom
+Super + Shift + Minus Grow windows to the top

 Launching apps